 3. Are you appealing to diverse groups?

-Numbers are always important, but when a coalition includes a broad array of nonprofits representing different industries and professions, elected officials and policymakers take notice.
+Numbers are always important, but when an advocacy coalition includes a broad array of nonprofits representing different industries and professions, elected officials and policymakers take notice.

 “It can’t just be chemists talking to chemists,” Brumlik said.
 “Find opportunities to co-brand.
 Figure out what your strengths are and their strengths are.”